Can you withdraw money from your ISA account?

 If you’re looking for an ISA, you might be interested in an Aviva Stocks & Shares ISA.
 It’s flexible and includes a range of investment options for both new and experienced investors.

-ISAs are just one of a full range of investment options, take a look at our investments hub for further information.
+A stocks and shares ISA is just one of a full range of investment options, take a look at our investments hub for further information.
 If you’re unsure about making an investment, it's always a good idea to talk to a financial advisor to get personalised advice.